Iraqi–Kurdish Autonomy Agreement of 1970

-Saddam Hussein and Mustafa Barzani meeting in Nawperdan on 10 March 1970, before the signing of the Iraqi-Kurdish Autonomy Agreement of 1970 on 11 March.

 Iraqi–Kurdish Autonomy Agreement of 1970 (or the Iraqi–Kurdish peace talks or the 1970 Peace Accord) was an agreement, which the Iraqi government and the leader of the Kurdistan Democratic Party Mustafa Barzani reached on March 11, 1970 in the aftermath of the First Iraqi–Kurdish War.
 It stipulated the creation of an Autonomous Region, consisting of the three Kurdish governorates and other adjacent districts that have been determined by census to have a Kurdish majority.
 The plan also gave Kurds representation in government bodies, to be implemented in four years.
-For its time it was the most serious attempt to resolve the long-running Iraqi–Kurdish conflict.
+At the time it was the most serious attempt to resolve the long-running Iraqi–Kurdish conflict.

 Despite this, the Iraqi government embarked on an Arabization program in the oil rich regions of Kirkuk and Khanaqin during the same period.
 Eventually, the peace plan for the Kurdish autonomy failed; re-erupting into the Second Iraqi–Kurdish War in 1974, thus escalating the Kurdish–Iraqi conflict.